bastla/berlin-regip/README.md

 berlin-regip
 ============

-shell script for subnet registration in Berlin
+* shell script for subnet registration in Berlin
+* requires: curl